-And this isn’t the half of it really because what truly makes the show is the constant stream of talk show guests who come on the show — The Larry Sanders Show and the fictional talk show — where they parody themselves, show business, and their particular shows/films with startling honesty, irony and crudity.
-Four seasons in, many of these celebrities have appeared often enough, or been pilloried by other cast members frequently enough, that they come off as minor show characters in their own right.
+And this isn’t the half of it really, because what truly makes the show is the constant stream of real-life celebrity guests who come on the show — The Larry Sanders Show and the fictional talk show — where they parody themselves, show business, and their particular shows/films with startling honesty, irony and crudity.
+Four seasons in, many of these folks have appeared often enough, or been pilloried by other cast members frequently enough, that they come off as minor show characters in their own right.

 These cameos are part of the show’s meta-bolism.
 KD Lang is a guest, too, and apparently she’s Hank’s neighbor in Malibu.
 They hate each other because squirrels living in a tree on her property are dropping acorn shells into Hank’s pool — and he recently responded by downing the entire overhanging branch with a chainsaw.
 They bump into each other backstage, getting coffee, and she dresses him down, salty as can be — adding that she wishes he’d stop vacuuming his pool in the nude.
 The casual profanity combined with the audience’s knowledge of Lang’s bisexuality (real), not to mention Hank’s giant schlong (?), is hysterical.

 Linking all these disparate bits in a mere 30 minutes of narrative is the fact that Larry is so keyed up for the show, he forgets his ritualistic pre-air whiz.
 So he keeps trying to slip out for a pee between guests, or when Lang is performing, only to be foiled each time.
 During one break, he runs into Fred Corcoran, legendary producer of The Tonight Show and the model for Artie’s character.
 Larry tries to pull away (cuz he really HAS to go) but Corcoran offers, offhandedly, that “Johnny says hello.”
 Larry’s supreme vanity trumps any urethral discomfort, preventing him from leaving.
 “Johnny says hello?
 Really?
 Does he watch the show?
 If you could arrange a lunch sometime…”

 20 seconds, Larry!